Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 | ----------- | ----------- |
 | Random word not changing after first completed game | Defined a function for the word to be refreshed correctly |
 | Rules design image not displaying correctly | Added as list in error  |
- Downsized the images and saved as jpg's |
 | Favicon not appearing | Changed location to a hyperlink refrence    |

 ## Deploying this Project